apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

     - The tree will be calculated from existing chunk checksums if it is not present.
 However, this should not happen in the majority of cases since it will be calculated on container close.
 - If container not closed, return error.
 - If container not found, return error.

-- The merkle tree returned by this call will always be consistent.
+- The merkle tree returned by this call will represent the status of the data on disk (post scanner scrub).
     - The hash of each node in the tree will always accurately represent a hash of its children.
 - The merkle tree returned by this call may not always match the current state of the container.
     - The container can be repaired or corrupted any time between the scan that generated the tree and the call to read the container's tree.